Postgraduate Course: Cultural Landscapes Colloquium (ARCH11226)

 ||Students are required to prepare two assessments throughout the course:

 An oral presentation (up to 20 minutes) on two key readings.

-A reflective essay (up to 3,000 words) on a theoretical subject and/or approach around cultural landscapes.
+A reflective essay (up to 3,000 words) on one of the weekly seminars¿ topics.

 Both assignments are based on individual work.

 ||Students will submit a 500 word abstract on the reflective essay and receive written formative feedback by the Course Organiser within 15 working days from submission.

 |No Exam Information